Mission:

 Description:

 On 16 January 1872, a bill submitted to Congress requested approval for a military prison.
 On 3 March 1873, the bill was passed to establish the first military prison at Rock Island, Illinois.
 The Ordnance Department and the Secretary of War lodged a strong protest against this proposed location.
-They stated prisoners could not be trusted to work with munitions, and security measures necessary for the operation of a prison would greatly restrict the primary mission of the munitions factory located at Rock Island.
+They stated inmates could not be trusted to work with munitions, and security measures necessary for the operation of a prison would greatly restrict the primary mission of the munitions factory located at Rock Island.
 On 21 May 1874, the original bill was amended to establish the military prison at Fort Leavenworth, Kansas, where it has been in operation since 21 May 1875.

-1 August 2002.
+On 5 April 1994, the Secretary of the Army made the decision to build a new USDB, with a capacity for 515 inmates.
+The groundbreaking ceremony was held on 12 June 1998, with a contract duration of 1,070 days.
+After several delays, construction was completed and keys handed over to Fort Leavenworth on 1 August 2002.
 The Ribbon Cutting Ceremony was held on 20 September 2002.
 Between 30 September and 5 October 2002, inmates were transferred from the old USDB to the present USDB.
 At 1322 on 5 October 2002, the last inmates were secured inside the new USDB and at 1700, the final Flag Call Ceremony was conducted at the old USDB.

-Joint Regional Correctional Facility
+Midwest Joint Regional Correctional Facility (MWJRCF) Battalion:

 Mission: